BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 Instruction-level and thread-level parallelism are identified through analysis of data dependencies between instructions and basic blocks.
 The current version of AIWC does not perform dependency analysis for characterizing parallelism, however, we hope to include such metrics in future versions.

-### Using workload characterization for diversity analysis in the benchmark suites
+### Workload Characterization for Benchmark Diversity Analysis

 In contrast to our proposed multidimensional workload characterization, models such as Roofline [@williams2009roofline] and Execution-Cache-Memory [@hager2013exploring] seek to characterize an application based on one or two limiting factors such as memory bandwidth.
 The advantage of these approaches is the simplicity of analysis and interpretation.
 We view these models as capturing a 'principal component' of a more complex performance space; we claim that by allowing the capture of additional dimensions, AIWC supports performance prediction for a greater range of applications.
 In other words, there is less bias introduced when used for prediction since there is no cherry-picking of features and all are provided directly into a model.
-However this is discussed in greater detail in the next Section.
+However this is discussed in greater detail in the next section.

 Several benchmarks have performed characterisation of applications in the past, this has been primarily, at least historically motivated, for diversity analysis to justify the inclusion of an application into a benchmark suite.
 Rodinia used MICA as the diversity analysis framework.